Tribune Entertainment: Tribune Entertainment

 In 1987, it entered into an agreement with Paramount Domestic Television to handle sales of Geraldo, with Tribune producing the series.
 That year, Tribune Entertainment Company announced that they would move production of two in-house series, At the Movies and The Farm Report, from the WGN-TV studios in Chicago, to indie production company Polycom in order to make the move a cost-cutting move for the studio, and retains its own crew of producers and distributors in the Chicago area and many engineers at the studio had been laid off too.
 In 1988, Bud Grant, who had just left CBS partnered with Tribune to start Grant/Tribune Productions to produce TV shows.
 In 1989, Tribune signed comedienne Joan Rivers to host the daytime syndicated talk program, The Joan Rivers Show, five years before doing Can We Shop?.
 In 1990, it split their association with Paramount, with Tribune taking sales of both Geraldo and The Joan Rivers Show.
 On March 1, 1991, Tribune had its Geraldo show as the first US program in the USSR under the recent Glasnost policy.
 In 1993, Grant split off from Tribune, thus renaming Grant/Tribune Productions back to Bud Grant Productions.

 In January 1994, Tribune Entertainment started a country music initiative across broadcast television, concert touring, direct marketing, home video distribution, pay-per-view and radio syndication.
 Under the initiative, programming would start in the fall 1994 with a weekly syndicated country music television and companion radio program then home video releases and pay-per-view events in 1995.
 With Nashville Country Club Inc., Tribune announced as a part of this initiative to operate "Road" performance clubs and restaurants with the first to open in 1995.
 In July 1995, Tribune sold 22 episodes of "Road", their canceled country music show, to The Nashville Network for broadcast starting in January 1996.
 In 1996, it entered into an agreement with King World Productions to distribute Geraldo, which would remain on the air until 1998 via a joint first-run development pact deal, and Tribune to continue handling barter advertising sales of the show.
 At that point, it was re-named to Tribune Entertainment.

+In 1998, Tribune Entertainment and Morgan Creek Productions attempted to make a TV show based on The Exorcist film franchise, but the project never got off the ground.

+In 2001, after Mutant X, Marvel Studios and Tribune Entertainment signed a partnership where Marvel and Tribune developed television shows based on Black Cat and Daughters of the Dragon.
 In January 2003, Tribune Entertainment was signed on as distributor of the DIC Kids Network, which came onto the air, beginning in the fall of 2003.